tldBear/dcsBiosDebug/README.md

 ## Choose JSON File
 Next, need to choose DCS Bios JSON file that defines instruments, buttons etc

-Click '>', browse to JSON fil for your aircraft in DCS Bios folder and click 'Open'
+Click '>', browse to JSON file for your aircraft in DCS Bios folder and click 'Open'
 ![Choose JSON](manual/ScreenshotJSON.png)

-Categories area should get populated with all the various gugyes, LEDs etc defined for your aircraft
+Categories area should get populated with all the various gauges, LEDs etc defined for your aircraft
 ![JSON Loaded](manual/ScreenshotJSONLoaded.png)

 ## Make the required controls active